dragoncoder047/awesome-javascript-audio/README.md

 ### Instrument recordings

-High quality recordings of instruments, nicely organised into seprate files, in MP3, WAV or similar format.
+High quality recordings of instruments, nicely organised into separate files, in MP3, WAV or similar format.

 - ?